What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 - Shreks Adventure, not confirmed

-How do The Sun Superdays work?
+How does Sun Superdays work?

 - Download the Sun Savers app or register at Sun Savers website using your full name that corresponds with your ID.
 You need to be 18+ years old.